OK State's Gundy: Cornelius is 'our guy' at QB

 "When we came out of spring, we felt very comfortable with Taylor," Gundy said Tuesday during Big 12 media days.
 "He's been with us a number of years, he understands our offense.
 We're confident in his abilities."

 Sanders was the top-rated quarterback recruit from the state of Texas this year.
-Brown started the last two years for Hawaii, and passed for 2,785 yards and 18 touchdowns last season.
+Brown started the past two years for Hawaii, and passed for 2,785 yards and 18 touchdowns last season.
 As a grad transfer, Brown is eligible this season.

 Cornelius has only 24 career passing attempts, completing 15 of them for 220 yards.
 But he earned a scholarship prior to last season after winning the backup job to Rudolph.